 Girl's Folk Costume

 This Polish girl's folk costume is complete with a lace-up embroidered vest, white blouse, and full skirt.
 This style is seen in many variations of traditional costume, with the embroidery on the vest, details on skirts and aprons and length of skirts providing clues about its origin.

 Women's Folk Dress from Poland

-The hat of this folk costume is lined with braids and decorated with embroidery.
+The hat of folk costumes is lined with braids and decorated with embroidery.
 The back of the vest is also embroidered, which is the tradition in folk costumes from the Krakow region of Poland.

 Man's Polish Folk Costume

-This man's folk costume is decorated with various trims and embroidery.
+The man's folk costume is decorated with various trims and embroidery.
 His long coat is paired with high leather boots and a hat topped with flowers.
-High boots in this style are designed for dancing, but the gentleman's reclined pose suggests he's taking a break (perhaps from a vigorous round of the Krakowiak, considered the official dance of Poland).Continue to 4 of 7 below.
+High boots are designed for dancing.

 Men's and Women's Polish Traditional Dress